Lion Around: Plot

-The cartoon opens with what appears to be one of Donald's nephews hunting a mountain lion in the forest, which turns out to be the three of them practicing: one is hunting the other two who are acting in a lion suit.
-Upon finding Donald's house, they notice Donald is baking a pie and decide to use their lion suit to distract him so they can get the pie for themselves.
+The cartoon opens with what appears to be one of Donald's nephews hunting a mountain lion in the forest, which turns out to be the three of them playing and practicing: one is hunting the other two, who are acting in a lion suit.
+Upon finding Donald's house, they notice that he is baking a pie and decide to use their lion suit to distract him so they can get the pie for themselves.
 One of the nephews then comes to Donald's house screaming, telling him there is a mountain lion outside.
 Donald rushes out with his gun but is chased away from the cottage by the two in the lion suit while the other obtains the pie.
 The disguised nephews follow Donald up a tree, but their disguise gets blown.
 One of them tries to convince Donald that this was merely a joke, but Donald scolds the nephews and gets his pie back.
 After telling them to stay out, he goes back to his home to continue baking.

 While the nephews are lamenting over their failure to accomplish their goal, Louie the Mountain Lion comes along and scares them away.
 He then turns his attention to Donald, who he views as an easy, tasty meal.
 He pounces on him, but Donald, thinking it is another trick by the nephews, repeatedly slaps Louie across the face, spanks him on the bottom with his tail, threatens to tear him apart if he saw (them) again and storms back into the house with his pie.
-Louie later becomes interested in the pie and eats part of it before Donald intervenes.
-Louie then bursts into the house and smashes the door on Donald, destroying his pie in the process.
+Angry and humiliated, Louie tries to attack him from behind but Donald slammed the door in front of him.
+Louie looks all around for him through the windows of the cottage until he then becomes interested in the pie and eats slice of it before Donald intervenes.
+Louie then bursts into the house and smashes the door on Donald in retaliation, destroying his pie in the process.
 Still thinking that Louie is the nephews in disguise, he pulls at the mountain lion's head to try and pull it off.
-But when the nephews show him their lion suit, he still pulls at Louie's head while telling them to shut up, and continues to yell at Louie to give, but soon realizes his mistake when he does a double take and notices the nephews are outside and that Louie is a real lion.
+When the nephews show up and show him their lion suit to show it's not them, Donald tells them to shut up and continues pulling at Louie's head and yelling to give.
+But he soon realizes his mistake when he does a double take and notices the nephews and lion suit are outside and that Louie is a real lion.